 When you think back to the actual scenes in Dark Knight, nearly every one of Joker’s sequences is now an iconic part of who the Joker is to modern pop culture.
 From the opening bank robbery scene that perfectly shows his genius, ruthlessness, and meticulous planning, to his crashing of Bruce Wayne’s fundraiser for Harvey Dent, where we see the Joker and Batman interact for the first time.
 Absolutely every time we see him the performance owns the screen and the twisted relationship between Batman and the Joker (how different, and yet similar they are) plays out beautifully throughout the movie.

-As a whole the Nolan trilogy explores the ideas of fear, perception, control and chaos throughout, but perhaps non more so that the Dark Knight which highlights all of them, often as a direct result of the Joker’s actions.
+As a whole, the Nolan trilogy explores the ideas of fear, perception, control and chaos throughout, but perhaps none more so that the Dark Knight which highlights all of them, often as a direct result of the Joker’s actions.
 Put simply as much as the trilogy is Batman’s story, The Dark Knight is really Joker’s movie, he excels at every turn and Heath Ledger created a perfect Joker for Nolan’s world.
-Of course the performance is still shrouded by Heath Ledger’s tragic death in 2008, months before the movie was released, and before he got to see the widespread critical acclaim that it holds to this day.
-Ledger won a posthumous Oscar for his performance in the movie, and quite literally made movie history with not only one of the best interpretations of the Joker, but one of the best performances of all time.
+Of course, the performance is still shrouded by Heath Ledger’s tragic death in 2008, months before the movie was released, and before he got to see the widespread critical acclaim that it holds to this day.
+Ledger won a posthumous Oscar for his performance in the movie and quite literally made movie history with not only one of the best interpretations of the Joker but one of the best performances of all time.

-Nearly ten years on from the movie and Ledger’s incredible performance, it’s safe to say that his turn as the Joker will likely never be matched in live action.
-Even if someone else manages a more comics accurate version, or even a great live action adaptation of seminal Joker stories like the Killing Joke, there will always be something to Ledger’s Joker that makes it stand out as brilliantly original, intimidating, and funny all at once.
+Over ten years on from the movie and Ledger’s incredible performance, it’s safe to say that his turn as the Joker will likely never be matched in live-action.
+Even if someone else manages a more comics accurate version, a great live-action adaptation of seminal Joker stories like the Killing Joke, or something totally different, there will always be something to Ledger’s Joker that makes it stand out as brilliantly original, intimidating, and funny all at once.